We've put together an assortment of resources on the following topics.

 This is the Federal Department of Education’s policy paper explaining how the Least Restrictive Environment requirements of IDEA apply to preschool children.

-This reference guide provides an overview for child care providers on the IDEA and how the law affects their program.
-It was created by the Child Care Law Center.
+An overview for child care providers on the IDEA and how the law affects their program.

 This guidebook helps families and provides information on how to navigate the IEP process by reviewing the requirements of the law, and deciding how each requirement can best be implemented.
 It was created by the Nebraska Department of Education.